-The Holy Trinity the one God we know as Father, Son, and Holy Spirit.
+The Holy Trinity is the one God we know as Father, Son, and Holy Spirit.
 There is only one God, but that God relates to humanity in three persons.
-The Father who created the world, the Son who came to redeem the world, and the Holy Spirit who is in the world until the Son returns.
+The Father who created the world, the Son who came to redeem the world and the Holy Spirit who is in the world until the Son returns.

 Baptism is water with the Word of God.
-Christian baptism is rooted in the life, death, and resurrection of Jesus Christ.
-It is a gift given to us by God through which our sins are forgiven and we are made members of the body of Christ and inheritors of eternal life.
-This gift is renewed daily, though Baptism is a one-time act.
+Christian baptism is rooted in the life, death and resurrection of Jesus Christ.
+It is a gift given to us by God through which our sins are forgiven, and we are made members of the body of Christ and inheritors of eternal life.
+This gift is renewed daily, although Baptism is a one-time act.

 The Creeds and Book of Concord

 These are both statements about our faith.
-The creeds include the Apostles’, Nicene, and Athanasian creeds.
-The Book of Concord includes works by Martin Luther, and other theologians, written as a unifying expression of their understanding of the Christian faith.
+The creeds include the Apostles, Nicene and Athanasian creeds.
+The Book of Concord includes works by Martin Luther and other theologians, written as a unifying expression of their understanding of the Christian faith.

-Lutherans believe that we are a part of a community of faith that began with the gift of the Holy Spirit, God's presence with his people, on the day of Pentecost.
+Lutherans believe that we are a part of a community of faith that began with the gift of the Holy Spirit (God's presence with his people) on the day of Pentecost.
 The church is the fellowship of those who have been restored to God by Christ.
 It is made up of those who have been baptized and have received Christ as the Son of God and Savior of the world.
 Sometimes it is referred to as "the Body of Christ."
 Its members are all sinners in need of God's grace.
 It has no claim on human perfection.
 The church exists for the purpose of proclaiming the Gospel by words and in actions, and administering the sacraments.

 Word of God (Scripture)

-We believe the bible to be the inspired word of God.
+We believe the Bible to be the inspired word of God.
 It is the authoritative witness to the church’s faith.
 It bears testimony to God active in the lives of people and nations.
-In the Old Testament we find a vivid account of God’s relationship with the nation of Israel.
+In the Old Testament, we find a vivid account of God’s relationship with the nation of Israel.
 The New Testament points us in one direction; that we may believe in Jesus Christ.
 He is the word of God made flesh.
 With Jesus there is a new covenant between God and all creation.

 Learn more about the beliefs of the Evangelical Lutheran Church of America from the ELCA website.

-Copyright © 2019 Immanuel Lutheran Church - All Rights Reserved.
+Copyright © 2021 Immanuel Lutheran Church - All Rights Reserved.